CurtinIDS/nanocap/src-dev/README.txt

 * PySide - Version 1.1.1
 * VTK - Version 5.8

-The distribution licenses associated with each of the above are given in the 'docs' folder which is bundled with both the source code and standalone application.
+The distribution licenses associated with each of the above are given in the 'licenses' folder which is bundled with both the source code and standalone application.

 Each license is compatible with the Creative Commons Attribution-NonCommercial 2.5